microsoft/symphony/docs/SAMPLE_APP_ARCHITECTURE.md

 ### WebApp layer (Terraform)

-_03_webapp_ layer has only one deployment: _01_deployment_, that provisions the following resources for the sample app.
+_03_webapp_ layer has only one deployment: _01_deployment_, which provisions the following resources for the sample app.

 - App Service plan
   - Web App for Containers